kabourneeak/fadvent2023/README.md

     ```

   - The VS Code workspace settings included in this repository will set Fantomas to format on save.
+- If you find the default presentation of F# code to be "noisy" with respect to parameter name and type hints in the editor, then adjust the F# "Inlay Hints" settings in VS Code.

 ## Running the program